 The above results relate wholly to continuing activities.
-The Society had no recognised gains or losses other than those included in the movements on the Technical Account and the Non-Technical and therefore no separate statement of recognised gains and losses has been presented.
+The Society had no other comprehensive income other than those included in the movements on the Technical Account and therefore no non-Technical account or separate statement of other comprehensive income has been presented.